For Compliance, Risk, and Governance teams

-Here’s a four-step guide to mitigate business continuity risk:
+Here’s a four-step guide to develop a business continuity plan and mitigate business continuity risk:

 The first step involves putting together a team for implementing a business continuity plan.
-Management buy-in and commitment to the BCP process should also be established in this step.
+This step should also establish management buy-in and commitment to the BCP process.

 The firm must clearly explain the key reasons for having a BCP, namely, to protect employees, suppliers, and customers as well as the business operations themselves.

 Business impact analysis helps determine the potential impacts of a disruption to critical business operations.
 The BIA can be facilitated by asking the following questions: